-The sensor elements are individually calibrated during manufacturing.
-The manufacturer provides a statement (see Figure E-1 [p.
-36]) as both a description and proof of the HygroVue 5 sensor element's calibration traceability.
+The sensor elements are individually calibrated during manufacture.
+The manufacturer publishes a statement (see Figure E-1 [p.
+36]) as a description of and evidence of traceability of the calibration of the HygroVUE 10 sensor element.

-Calibration Certification - Digital Humidity- and Temperature Sensors SENSIRION THE SENSOR COMPANY Calibration Certification Name and address of the manufacturer: Sensirion AG Laubisruetistrass CH-8712 Switzer Description: Digital Humidity- and Temperature Sensors SHT1xSHT3xSHTC1STS21 SHT2xSHT7xSHTW2STS3x The above mentioned products are calibrated to meet the specifications according to the corresponding Sensirion data sheet.
-Each device is individually tested after its calibration.
-Sensirion uses transfer standards for the calibration.
+alibration Certification - Digital Humidity- and Temperature Sensors SEN!
+SIRION FOR COMPANY California o Cardiffication Calibration Certification Name and address of the manufacturer: Sensirion AG Laubisruetistrass CH-8712 Switzer Description: Digital Humidity- and Temperature Sensors SHT1xSHT3xSHTC1STS21 SHT2xSHT7xSHTW2STS3x The above mentioned products are calibrat Sensirion data sheet.
+Each device is individ ted to meet the s dually tested after pecifications according to the its calibration. e corresponding Sensirion uses transfer standards for the calibration.
 These transfer standards are themselves subject to a scheduled calibration procedure.
 The calibration of the reference itself used for the calibration of the transfer standards is performed by an ISO/IEC 17025 accredited laboratory.
 The accreditation body is full member of the International Laboratory Accreditation Cooperation (www.ilac.org).
 Calibration certificates issued by facilities accredited by a signatory to the ILAC Mutual Recognition Arrangement (MRA) are accepted by all signatories to the ILAC MRA.
 This provides traceability of measurement to recognized national standards and to units of measurement realized at the "National Physical Laboratory" (NPL) or other recognized national standards laboratories like "Physikalisch-Technische Bundesanstalt" (PTB) or "National Institute of Standards and Technology" (NIST).
-Staefa, February 2018 Myrhau all 16R FE Stephan Weber, Volker Born Director, Head of Quality Management, Sensirion A .G Manager, Head of Quality Engineering, SensirionAG
+Staefa, February 2018 My han lit 168 FE Stephan Weber, Volker Born Director, Head of Quality Management, Sensirion AC 3 Manager, Head of Quality Engineerin g, SensirionAG